CONSTITUTION and BY-LAWS

 An Executive Director of the Society shall be appointed by the Board of Directors and must be a Member of the Society.
 The Executive Director's duties and responsibilities are defined in the By-Laws and by the Board of Directors.
 The Executive Director shall advise the Board of Directors of the Society and be responsible for the day-to-day direction of the headquarters and any satellite offices of the Society.
 The Executive Director is hired and may be removed by a majority vote of the Board of Directors.
 The Executive Director will be evaluated by the Board of Directors annually.
 The Executive Director shall not be allowed to run for any office of the Society for four (4) years after leaving the position of Executive Director.

 The governing body of the Society shall be the Board of Directors.
-The Board of Directors shall consist of the elected officers of the Society as described in Article VI, the two (2) most recent past presidents of the Society, and two representatives of the Associate members, one of whom shall be a Corporate Associate member.
+The Board of Directors shall consist of the elected officers of the Society as described in Article V, the two (2) most recent past presidents of the Society, and four representatives of the Associate members, one of whom shall be Technical Associate Representative member the second the Nurse Associate Representative and the third and fourth are non-voting Associate and are the Technical-Elect and Nurse-Elect Associates.
 The Associate members of the Board of Directors shall be elected to staggered two year terms by the Associate membership.
 The President of the Society shall serve as the Chair of the Board of Directors.
 The Executive Committee of the Board of Directors shall comprise the elected officers of the Society.
 The Board of Directors shall represent the Society in the conduct of all scientific and business affairs, subject to the applicable provisions of the By-Laws.
 The Executive Director shall attend the meetings of the Board of Directors as an Ex-Officio member without voting privileges.
 The process for transition to constitutionally approved changes in the size, makeup and membership of the Board of Directors shall be the responsibility of the Board of Directors.

 The President-elect of the Board of Directors will be the Parliamentarian using Sturgis, Edition IV.